 Why work as an English assistant in France?
-First, because its the easiest job to find in France without physically being there.
-From the perspective of the French Ministry of Education, which recently started recruiting kindergarten through high school English assistants, your ability to speak English fluently is in such high demand that the normal problems of obtaining a work visa are waived, with as recently as 2013-2014, approximately 2,100 people applying to receive roughly 1,120 available positions.
+First, because its one of the easiest jobs to find in France without physically being there.
+From the perspective of the French Ministry of Education, which started recruiting kindergarten through high school English assistants, your ability to speak English fluently is in such high demand that the normal problems of obtaining a work visa are waived, with as recently as 2013-2014, approximately 2,100 people applying to receive roughly 1,120 available positions.

 Among the requirements for the job are the completion of a major or minor in French or three semesters of French and two letters of recommendation.
 You also must be a U.S. citizen aged from 20 to no more than 35 years of age.
 Experience with TEFL and ESL is an edge to demonstrate your training and experience in the classroom, as the website describes in detail.
 You will a stipend of €790 (net/month).

-The contract is from October to the end of April, with three 2-week breaks in between.
+The contract is from October 1st through April 30th.
 The breaks are a wonderful opportunity to explore outside of France.
 I came home for the Christmas break and traveled to Egypt and Ireland during the winter and spring breaks.